 You will learn techniques and insights drawn from social psychology, linguistic pragmatics, and natural language processing.
 Specific objectives include:

-- how normally invisible features of language can reveal deception, confidence, and engagement.
+- How normally invisible features of language can reveal deception, confidence, and engagement.

-- practical methods for evaluating the language of those around you, and what your own language says about you.
+- Practical methods for evaluating the language of those around you, and what your own language says about you.

-- ways that modifying your spoken and written language to tune it to your audience and increase your effectiveness.
+- Ways that modifying your spoken and written language to tune it to your audience and increase your effectiveness.

-Students are asked to bring their laptop to the class, which they will use for hands-on demonstrations of tools for analyzing texts such as their own emails.
+Special requirements: Students are asked to bring their laptop to the class, which they will use for hands-on demonstrations of tools for analyzing texts such as their own emails.

 Dr. Beaver has over twenty years of experience as a teacher and public speaker.
 As well as leading regular university classes from freshmen to advanced graduate students, he has taught a 10 week Continuing Studies class at Stanford University on metaphor, and distance learning courses over the internet.
 He frequently gives presentations and consults with groups outside of his areas of specialization, ranging from high schoolers to military, legal, and commercial groups.
 He is the Graduate Studies Advisor of the new HDO Master’s program.

 Dr. Pennebaker has extensive experience giving public presentations to mixed non-academic groups about findings in health and social psychology, and the psychology of language.
 His new book, The Secret Life of Pronouns: What Our Words Say about Us, was recently reviewed in the New York Times and the Wall Street Journal.
 He is the Regents Centennial Liberal Arts Professor and Chair of UT Austin’s Department of Psychology.